fsprojects/Paket/docs/content/git-dependencies.md

     git http://github.com/forki/AskMe.git 97ee5ae7074b // short hash
     git https://github.com/forki/FsUnit.git 1.0        // tag

+## Running a build in git repositories

+If your referenced git repository contains a build script then Paket can excute this scipt after restore:

+    git https://github.com/forki/nupkgtest.git build build:"build.cmd"

+This allows you to excute arbitray commands after restore.

 ## Using Git repositories as NuGet source

 If you have NuGet packages inside a git repository you can easily use the repository as a NuGet source from the [`paket.dependencies` file](dependencies-file.html):